BenCodesHard/BoozeBin/README.md

 	 - NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_key
  - Replace `your_supabase_url` and `your_supabase_key` with the URL and key from Supabase
  - Do the same with the gemini api key found in teams
+ - Also need a key for unsplashed its in teams
  - DONE!

 ## **Build instructions**